effetune

 - Effects are processed in order from top to bottom

-- Use the handle (⋮) to reorder effects by dragging
+- Drag the handle (⋮) or click the ▲▼ buttons to reorder the effects

 - Click an effect’s name to expand/collapse its settings